sonnt0201/docs/iot-platform/database-schema.md

 ### Device samples sensor data

 In real life, users' physical devices will send the sensor data to the gateways.
 The gateways forward data to master server.
-Then, the server saves them in as sensor_data instance in database.
+Then, the server saves them as sensor_data instances in database.

 The data fields include:
 - **Values**: the main values of the sensor device to be recorded.
 In case the